Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Alerts.md

 ## [**10m**] **TT**: Status Pages

+**Status pages**:

+- Communicate incidents, scheduled maintenances and downtimes.
+- Can either be public or private.
+  - Private status pages communicate incidents with internal teams only
+- Helps you build customer trust.
+- Showcase the reliability of your platform
+  - Historical uptime
+  - Performance timeline of your service
+- Control over how you communicate an incident
+- Notify customers in real-time with updates to incidents and scheduled maintenance
+- Reduce the number of phone calls or tickets when the site goes down.
 - Should be hosted on a server other than the one(s) you're monitoring.
+- Help you learn more about how fast you respond to downtime.
+- Should always be hosted on a different server and network than the servers you're monitoring.

 <!-- > -->